thbtppl/latex-tips-advice/README.md

 * To force whitespace after a user-defined command that produces text, add empty curly braces: `\com{}` instead of `\com`.

-* Use '`~`' to indicate a non-breaking space and prevent LaTeX from inserting a line break at this location.
+* Understand the power of '`~`' to indicate a non-breaking space, and prevent LaTeX from inserting a line break at this location.
 Examples include
     * (if you're not using `cleveref`) in references to named parts: `Chapter~1`, `Appendix~A`
     * between multiple given names of people: `Donald.~E. Knuth`, `Louis~XVI`
     * in mathematical sentences: `less than~\(\epsilon\)`, `define the function~\(f(x)\)`
     * in enumerations: `this is (1)~dumb; (2)~useless.`
-    but are far from being exhaustive.
-Think of any sentence bit where it 'flows' and makes sense for the reader.
+    * in-text citations with a non-superscript numeric style ('[1]') bibliography : `as demonstrated in~\textcite{smith2000}` but are far from being exhaustive.
+Think of any sentence bit that must 'flow' and would bother the eye of the reader if the line is broken.

-* Use the [`csquotes`](https://ctan.org/pkg/csquotes?lang=en) package to ensure the quotation marks you're using are consistent with the main language of your document with the `\enquote` command:
+* Use the [`csquotes`](https://ctan.org/pkg/csquotes?lang=en) package to ensure the quotation marks are consistent with the main language of your document, with the `\textquote` command:

-    ```
+    ```latex
     % \usepackage[french]{babel}
     \usepackage[british]{babel}
     \usepackage{csquotes}

-    % He said: \enquote{bonjour} % produces << bonjour >>
+    % He said: \textquote{bonjour} % produces << bonjour >>
-    He said: \enquote{hello}     % produces `Hello'
+    He said: \textquote{hello}     % produces `Hello'
     ```
+    Don't write quotations marks manually (backtick and quote signs).

 * Pay attention to correct spacing when using a period within a sentence.
 The `.\` and `\@` commands tell LaTeX your sentence does not end.
     * `This is a sentence w.\ a forced inter-word space.`